 Outpatient care is one way to continue developing skills and receiving support to healthily manage these situations.
 Granite Recovery Centers offers an Intensive Outpatient Program based around step work, individualized care, skill development, and community building.
 The goal is to provide clients with strategies that speak to their individual needs and struggles with sobriety, as well as an environment in which to discuss and work on those challenges with others in recovery.

-Alcohol Rehabilitation at Granite Recovery Centers
+Alcohol Rehab Center at Granite Recovery Centers

 Alcohol doesn’t have to control one’s life forever.
 With the proper care, alcoholism and similar substance abuse issues can be treated, along with their underlying causes.
 Granite Recovery Centers’ integrated care model of 12-Step work and clinical psychotherapy attacks alcohol and substance abuse from every angle.
 With personalized treatment planning that focuses on each person’s goals, we push the client to not simply recover, but better themselves in every way.